swcarpentry/python-novice-gapminder/episodes/03-types-conversion.md

 > ## Division Types
 >
-> The `//` operator calcultaes the whole-number result of division,
+> The `//` operator calculates the whole-number result of division,
 > while the '%' operator calculates the remainder from division:
 >
 > ~~~